 As far as food and beverage manufacturers are concerned, many leading companies have adopted the same forward-looking mentality.
 To sacrifice packaging functionality, product quality and safety is not an option.
 Rather, companies are exploring safe, reliable, and sustainable packaging solutions.
 Nestlé is one of them.

-Leading the trend of sustainable packaging, Nestlé, among its sustainability ambitions across the value chain, has committed to making 100 per cent of its packaging recyclable or reusable by 2025 and reducing the use of virgin plastics by one third in the same period of time.
+Leading the trend of sustainable packaging, Nestlé, among its sustainability ambitions across the value chain, has committed to reducing the use of virgin plastics by one third by 2025, and having more than 95% of their packaging designed for reuse or recycling in the same period of time while they remain committed to the goal of 100% packaging reusable or recyclable.
 This commitment has been reflected in its packaging changes in different markets in recent years.
 As a cross-market example, its popular Smarties brand is the first global confectionery brand to switch to recyclable paper packaging since early 2021, removing approximately 250 million plastic packs sold globally every year.

 Locally in Hong Kong, Nestlé’s product packaging is also evolving along its global commitment.
 For instance, to enhance the recyclability of its packaging, multiple transformations have been made, including turning its coloured coffee bottles to transparent ones in mid-2021 for easier recycling, and switching its yoghurt cups and bottles from non-recyclable plastic to recyclable ones since early 2022.